-Hans Schollhammer studies multinational business strategies, intra-organizational conflicts in multinational firms, management of innovation and entrepreneurship.
-He has held faculty positions at the European Institute of Business Administration (INSEAD) in France, the Cranfield Institute of Technology in England and the Institute for International Studies and Training in Fujinomiya, Japan.
+Hans Schollhammer (December 25, 1933–November 30, 2018) studied multinational business strategies, intra-organizational conflicts in multinational firms, management of innovation and entrepreneurship.
+He held faculty positions at the European Institute of Business Administration (INSEAD) in France, the Cranfield Institute of Technology in England and the Institute for International Studies and Training in Fujinomiya, Japan.

 Recognizing that entrepreneurial firms evolve from startups into small companies, Schollhammer developed a course in small business management.
 He also developed a course in corporate entrepreneurship to address new issues facing larger companies.